flav-io/flav-io.github.io/docs/installation.md

 you can install it simply by executing

 {% highlight bash %}
-pip3 install flavio
+python3 -m pip install flavio
 {% endhighlight %}

-(depending on your system, the Python 3 version of `pip` could also be called `pip-3.3` or just `pip`).
 You might want to add the `--user` switch to install it in your home directory rather than system-wide.

 ## Install optional dependencies